-Read short stories for middle school and upper elementary school students with your middle-grade readers, ages 9 – 12; those elementary and middle school students who enjoy a short passage of text.
-Interestingly, short story anthologies are not in abundance for tweens but even still, there are some good options to keep kids reading.
+Read short stories for middle school and upper elementary school students with your middle grade readers, ages 9 – 12; those elementary and middle school students who enjoy a short passage of text.
+Interestingly, short story anthologies are not abundant for tweens.
+Even still, there are some great short story options to keep kids reading shorter texts.

 Short stories offer students an alternative to a longer novel and give teachers quick passages to use as mentor texts or for reading lessons about things like themes, literary tools, and so forth.

-Short Story Books for Middle-Grade Readers (Ages 9 – 12)
+Short Stories for Middle School & Upper Elementary (Ages 9 – 12)